-She’s the only one renting space in the studio right now, so she gets the lay of the land.
+She’s the only one renting space in the studio right now, so she lets herself get away with maybe too much.
 Above the compressor bay, on a top shelf, easily visible from every point on the floor, is a printout of the last family picture where everyone is present.
 From left to right: father, embracing mother, embracing her, embracing eldest brother, embracing youngest brother, embracing eldest sister.
 Above them, she drew a little picture of a ghost.
 On the second track (“Van Gogh” — a Pitchfork Best New Track) from her third album (Bad News from Outer Space, from 4AD, 201x; Sputnikmusic Best of 201x #7) you can hear it rattling during a loud noise burst.
 Fans speculate as to the origin.
 She’ll never tell.

 - - - - -

 From oldest to youngest: Eileen (the designer), Roger (the writer), Laramie (the musician), Rick (whereabouts unknown), Buford (unborn, unnamed).

 Everyone agreed Buford was a horrible name.
 The feeling was in the air in the waiting room, not far from where he was barely born and their mother didn’t survive.
 No one said so.